aaroncorona/GTA-Game/README.md

 ## 🗂️ Source Code - Java Package Descriptions
 * **entity** - Includes all possible game constituents besides the background.
-This package includes an Interface and Super class for creating cars.
-There is also a Super class for creating game items like bullets and money.
+This package includes an Interface and Super classes (abstract) for creating entities, cars, and items.
 * **main** - Handles core game mechanics and UI like the game loop, screen settings, key inputs, and sound.
 * **menu** -  Logic for when the menu displays and file reading for pulling high scores for the game over menu.
 * **physics** - Handles collisions and pathfinding with an A* algorithm.